 Thriving economy

-This is really important to us in ensuring that everyone is able to live healthy lives, achieving to the best of their ability whilst we protect and restore the environment: preserving the planet for future generations.
+The detrimental impact Covid is having on the economy, poverty and health, but also the positive impact lockdown has had on the environment make these challenges even more pertinent to address.
+It is really important to us to ensure that everyone is able to live healthy lives, achieving to the best of their ability whilst we protect and restore the environment: preserving the planet for future generations.

 Having set the context and laid out our priorities, we will delve into these in a bit more detail, giving an indication of the reasons these have been selected, some of the key outcomes we want to achieve and what we are seeking to address in doing so.